Gloucestershire Airport: Expansion

 In 2009, the airport was granted planning permission for expansion, first proposed in 2006, which included lengthening a runway.
 The plans were controversial and proved divisive amongst the local community and authorities.

 In March 2015, Gloucestershire Airport announced that it will look to provide more flights, more hangars and more profits in the coming years as part of a new vision for the transport hub.
 The business plan will see £6 million invested in the airport between 2015 and 2025.

+The former north/south runway 18/36 was closed in August 2023 after the main runways 09/27 & 04/22 were re-surfaced.
+The former runway is now Taxiways D & G.

 Services and facilities

 Many of the flights to and from the airport are for business purposes, but there are also recreational flights and training flights.

 The airport houses several flying clubs for private pilots including Bristol Aero Club, Cotswold Aero Club and the Staverton Flying School alongside commercial pilot training from Aeros and Skyborne Aviation.
 Specialist helicopter trainers JK Helicopter Training and Heli Air also provide gift/pleasure helicopter flights.
 People are able to undertake their pilot's licence training at the airport.

-Also based at the airport is the Little Jet Company, which has a fleet of Citation Bravo and King Air 350 business jets that can be chartered around Europe.
+Also based at the airport is SimAir737 providing flight simulator facilities to professional pilots, private pilots and the general public through use of its upgraded Boeing 737-800NG fixed base simulator.
+Alongside SimAir is The Little Jet Company, which has a fleet of Citation Bravo and King Air 350 business jets that can be chartered around Europe.
+The airport also has its own Fixed Base Operator in the form of Weston Aviation.

-The airport has a pilot shop, and is also home to The Aviator restaurant and bar.
+The airport is home to The Aviator restaurant and bar.
 There is a live video camera, aimed on a bearing of 255 degrees, just south of due west.